Shamsuddin Ilyas Shah: Death

 Ilyas Shah died on January 1358, and was buried in Hajipur.

+Legacy

-In honour of his efforts in fortifying and urbanising Ukkacala, the city was renamed to Hajipur (city of the Haji).
+In honour of his efforts in fortifying and urbanising Ukkacala, the city was renamed to Hajipur.
 During the reign of Mughal emperor Akbar, the Governor of Bihar Said Khan's brother Makhsus Shah constructed a congregational mosque within Ilyas Shah's fort in 1587.

-Presently, a mazar (mausoleum) on SDO Road is attributed to the former Sultan, and lies adjacent to the Haji Ilyaas Park (also named after him).
-The tomb is respected by both Muslims and Hindus, who hold a mela every year during his urs.
+Presently, a mazar (mausoleum) on SDO Road is attributed to the former Sultan, and lies adjacent to the Haji Ilyaas Park.
+The tomb is respected by both Muslims and Hindus, who hold a mela every year during his Urus.